 Historically, the Lengthsman position within Biddulph has been funded by Staffordshire County Council.
 In doing so, the County permitted some gritting of footpaths to take place.
 In 2017/18 this role was funded by Biddulph Town Council.
-If gritting of footpaths along the highway is required, caution will be exercised and advice sought from the County Council and the Town Council's insurance provider.
+If gritting of footpaths along the highway is required, caution will be exercised and advice sought from the County Council and relevant insurance providers.